-The current global heroin trade is a product of its predecessor, the trade in opium.
+The current global heroin trade is a product of its predecessor.
+The trade in opium.
 It was the trade in opium which made it possible for chemist Charles Romley Alder Wright to first make diamorphine in London, 1874.
 A decade later a German drug company, Bayer, went on to sell diamorphine under the trademarked name ‘Heroin’.
-This article will begin by outlining the 18th-century trade in Opium, to seeing how this led to the rise in heroin.
+This article will begin by outlining the 18th-century trade in Opium most importantly because it was this trade which led to the trade in heroin.

-In 1672, the English East India company secured a trading post in Taiwan, a few years later they relocated to Canton where most foreign traders were confined.
-Efforts by the British to establish a permanent minister in China and to have trade barriers lifted were denied by Emperor Qianlong and the Chinese government.
-Chinese tea had become increasingly popular in the UK leading to increasing imports but British and Indian exports to China were not as widely in demand, creating a trade imbalance (Morse, 1926).
-The East India Company were responsible for the production of opium in India for medicine.
+Above all, The East India Company were responsible for the production of opium in India for medicine.
 They obtained profits from the opium trade through the state-controlled monopoly in Bengal, collected pass fees from the Malawa opium producing region, and imposed excise taxes on domestic sales (Deeming, 2011, p.2).
-British actions from 1790 to 1816 shaped Bengal into the most effective opium producing center in the world and led to steady revenues for the 19th century (Deeming, 2011, p.
+These British actions from 1790 to 1816 resulting in Bengal being shaped into the most effective opium producing center in the world and led to steady revenues for the 19th century (Deeming, 2011, p.
 2).
 After the East India Company was abolished in 1833, private agencies continued selling opium to the Chinese black market (Greenberg, 1951; Morse, 1926).

 By Shaneka Knight